arnos/go_template/readme.md

 With the above file name format I submit that we are using screaming architecture

-Clean Architecture is about seperating your core entities (interfaces) and logic from the messy implementations and I submit that using the purpose in the file names provides the seperation.
+Clean Architecture is about seperating your core entities (interfaces) and logic from the messy implementations

+I submit that using the purpose in the file names provides the seperation.

 ## The Journey